turingschool/front-end-curriculum/lessons/module-3/redux-i.md

 Additionally, the `accountNumber` and `amount` values are using the ES6 object shorthand.
 It's the same as if we wrote `accountNumber: accountNumber` - the key and the value are named the same thing, so we are able to simply write it once, and ES6 knows that we intend to create a key called `accountNumber`, with the value being whatever is being passed in as that argument.
 </section>

-You'll notice that our action creator is named `depositMoney`.
+You'll notice that our action creator is named `depositMoney` - our action creators are always named to describe what we're doing to state.
+In this case, we're depositing some money into our account!

+You'll also notice that the type value is "DEPOSIT_MONEY".
+It's convention to make the value of this type a string that is upcased and separated with underscores.
+There isn't a formal name for this (other examples are "camel case" or "snake case") - personally, I like to refer to it as "loud snake case".

+This `type` key-value pair is crucial